 Testing the 21st Century Councillor Framework

-Building on the 21st Century Councillor Framework, developed by University of Birmingham and North West Employers, this Jam and Justice project is focusing on strengthening relationships between local councillors and citizens / constituents in positive ways.
+Building on the 21st Century Councillor Framework, developed by University of Birmingham and North West Employers, this Jam and Justice project focused on strengthening relationships between local councillors and citizens / constituents in positive ways.

 The role of councillors has changed dramatically since the Local Government Act of 2000, which re-shaped how local councils make decisions and, to a certain extent, curtailed the decision-making powers of local councillors.
 The 21st Century Councillor Framework responded to this by setting out the sorts of roles, skills and capacities needed for councillors to operate successfully in this new environment.